theresemyl/placematch/README.md

 On the back-end, the project uses Node, Express, MySQL, and Knex.

+** App is currently temporarily suspended due to account expiration on the Google Cloud & Maps Platform.
+A solution is in progress! **

 ## 🛠️ Installation

 Use npm install to install node modules for client and server-side.